 When it comes to helping children ease their stomach discomfort, it can be hard to get direct answers out of them.
 They're not always adept at describing exactly where their symptoms are coming from or how they truly feel.
 As a parent, you want to give them effective support without worsening the situation.
 The following natural remedies are great ways to ease an upset tummy in kids.

 Ginger has been trusted as an anti-nausea remedy for thousands of years.
 Modern research supports it as an effective way to settle an upset stomach, too.
 It's generally considered safe and can be eaten in food, tea, or supplement form.
-For kids, the best way to use ginger for fast-acting nausea relief is in tincture form, combined with other beneficial and soothing herbs, like fennel and peppermint.
-Mo'Betta Belly is an herbal blend that is designed just for kids who need an occasional soothing remedy for an upset stomach.
+For kids, the best way to use ginger for fast-acting nausea relief is in tincture form, combined with other beneficial and soothing herbs, like Fennel and Peppermint.
+Digestive Rescue GI Normalizer for Kids is an herbal blend that is designed just for kids who need an occasional soothing remedy for an upset stomach.

 If your child frequently complains about not feeling well or having tummy troubles, pay special attention to their regular water intake.
 Most kids don't drink enough water on a daily basis.
 While the amount they need varies wildly based on age and weight, getting a personalized recommendation from their pediatrician is the best way to start.
 If children struggle to drink water because they don't like it, try getting them a fun new water bottle or infusing water with fruit to boost the taste.